maxboeck/Front-end-Developer-Interview-Questions/README.md

 #### JS Questions:

 * Explain event delegation
+> an event on a child element also fires on the parent due to bubbling, so it's possible to listen for events on the parent and then check for the original source.

 * Explain how `this` works in JavaScript
+> it depends on the context. `this` is usually the object that contains the function `this` is in.

 * Explain how prototypal inheritance works
+> any method that is part of an object, is also available in instances of objects that are based on it.

 * How do you go about testing your JavaScript?
 > I use JSHint for general Syntax errors, but I dont do TDD with Karma or something like that.

 * What do you think of AMD vs CommonJS?
+> Maybe I'm a bit behind here, but I never used either.

 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
 > parser treats this a function declaration, with an unrelated () after.
 Throws Error